Inzhenerka/docs.getdbt.tech/website/docs/docs/explore/explore-projects.md

 ---
 title: "Discover data with dbt Catalog"
 sidebar_label: "Discover data with dbt Catalog"
-description: "Learn about dbt Explorer and how to interact with it to understand, improve, and leverage your dbt projects."
+description: "Learn about dbt Catalog and how to interact with it to understand, improve, and leverage your dbt projects."
 image: /img/docs/collaborate/dbt-explorer/example-project-lineage-graph.png
 pagination_next: "docs/explore/data-health-signals"
 pagination_prev: null
 ---

-# dbt Explorer <Lifecycle status="self_service,managed,managed_plus" />

 <IntroText>

-With dbt Explorer, you can view your project's [resources](/docs/build/projects) (such as models, tests, and metrics), their <Term id="data-lineage">lineage</Term>, and [model consumption](/docs/explore/view-downstream-exposures) to gain a better understanding of its latest production state.
+With dbt Catalog, you can view your project's [resources](/docs/build/projects) (such as models, tests, and metrics), their <Term id="data-lineage">lineage</Term>, and [model consumption](/docs/explore/view-downstream-exposures) to gain a better understanding of its latest production state.

 </IntroText>